 Socially Responsible Divestment

-Blanket exclusion of "brown" stocks is seen as the best way to reduce their negative externalities, by starving them of capital and hindering their expansion.
-We show that a more effective strategy may be tilting -- holding a brown stock if it is best-in-class, i.e. has taken a corrective action.
-While such holdings allow the firm to expand, they also encourage the corrective action.
+Blanket exclusion of "brown" stocks is seen as the best way to reduce their negative externalities by starving them of capital.
+We show that a more effective strategy may be tilting -- holding a brown stock if the firm has taken a corrective action.
+While such holdings allow the firm to expand, they also encourage the action.
 We derive conditions under which tilting dominates exclusion for externality reduction.
-If the corrective action is unobservable to the market, the investor is unable to tilt even if she has perfect information -- doing so would lead her to hold a company that has taken the action but the market thinks it has not, leading to accusations of greenwashing.
-Even if managers can costlessly disclose a signal of their actions, they will only do so under certain circumstances, and even a manager intending to take the action will only disclose a noisy signal.
+If the action is not publicly observable, the investor might not tilt even if she can gather private information on the action -- tilting would lead to accusations of greenwashing.
+The presence of an arbitrageur who buys underpriced stocks increases the relative effectiveness of tilting.
+A responsible investor who is partially profit-motivated may be more likely to tilt than one whose sole objective is minimizing externalities.

 Keywords: Socially responsible investing, sustainable investing, externalities, exclusion, divestment, tilting, exit, governance.

 Suggested Citation: Suggested Citation